Use your phone as a digital notepad, diary and calendar, thereby saving paper

 The carbon footprint for the manufacture of mobile phones varies between 16kg and 70kg of CO₂ per phone.
 Not too bad until you realise the number of mobile units sold to end users in 2014 was 1.2 billion.

-Do not constantly change your mobile – only replace when necessary and recycle when you do.
+Do not constantly change your mobile – only replace when necessary and recycle your old one when you do.
 The carbon footprint of a phone can be roughly broken down as follows: Production – 85%, Consumer use over 2 years – 11%, Transport – 3%, Recycling – 1%.

 The amount of energy required by a data centre for you to watch an hour of video per week for a year on your mobile consumes the same amount of electricity annually as a standard refrigerator.